-“section 4B employee” means an employee for whom an Employer is required by section 4B of the Act to make contributions;
+section 4B employee means an employee for whom an Employer is required by section 4B of the Act to make contributions;

-“SG-exempt employee” means an employee who is not a section 4B employee because of sections 26 to 29 of the SG Act.
+SG-exempt employee means an employee who is not a section 4B employee because of sections 26 to 29 of the SG Act.

 (2) Under section 4C of the Act an employer must make additional contributions to the prescribed fund for each of the Employer’s section 4B employees of an amount equal to 9% of the monetary value, determined by the Employer, of each of the employee’s over-OTE items (if any).